PraStar123/rooters-backend/Readme.md

 # Documentation for deploying django project
-The follwoing explains deploying a python django project as an end to end backend service.
+The following explains deploying a python django project as an end to end backend service.
 To complete the whole process, if you have a domain or sub-domain, route it to the ip address of the deployment server.

 ## Requirements
 Python requirements.
 The current uses python 3.6.
 Create a virtualenv *demoenv* using the following commands.